 The benefits of meditation practice are well documented—ranging from more ease and less stress to deep inner freedom.
 But even with regular meditation practice we can find ourselves struggling when our workplace is in turmoil; when we’re in conflict with a family member or friend; or just in facing the ups and downs of life.

-IMCW’s senior teachers have developed the Deepening Practice Program to help you bring the central teachings of the Buddha more fully into your family, relationships, work, and all areas of your life, so that you can live with greater kindness, awareness, and freedom.
+Deepening your practice helps you bring the central teachings of the Buddha more fully into your family, relationships, work, and all areas of your life, so that you can live with greater kindness, awareness, and freedom.
 See the deepening practice classes and retreats on our Calendar page.

-In addition to the suggestions in the New to Meditation and Establishing Practice sections, these are other opportunities you can use to broaden and deepen your engagement on the path.
-You will find six sections:
+In addition to the suggestions in the New to Meditation and Establishing Practice sections:

 - Sutta Study